OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/solution/README.md

-# More infomation
+# More Information

 You have a new Teams project scaffolded!
-To understand more about the structure of the project, you can read the readme files listed below to get futher information.
+To understand more about the structure of the project, you can read the readme files listed below to get further information.

 Microsoft Teams apps bring key information, common tools, and trusted processes to where people increasingly gather, learn, and work.Apps are how you extend Teams to fit your needs.
 Create something brand new for Teams or integrate an existing app.